Improving financial wellbeing using behavioural science

 Our research has shown that, the more control you have over your finances, the less anxious you will feel over the long-term.

-Other common behavioural barriers in financial decision-making include procrastination, present-bias (people tending to think only about the present moment) and ‘optimism bias’ (people tending to overweight the probability of positive future outcomes).
+Other common behavioural barriers in financial decision-making include procrastination, present-bias (people tending to think about the present moment rather than future consequences) and ‘optimism bias’ (people putting too much weight on the probability of positive future outcomes).

 It is important to create action plans, including details about when, where and how to act if you want to overcome these barriers and increase the chances that your goals will be achieved.